humza909/Dataset-Video-Driver-Activity-Recognition/README.md

 # Dataset: Video based Driver Activity Recognition

-Please send a request to the following email-id, we will send back the link for downloading the dataset:

-humza_naveed@yahoo.com
+This dataset is used in the paper: [Driver activity recognition by learning spatiotemporal features of pose and human object interaction](https://www.sciencedirect.com/science/article/abs/pii/S1047320321000808)

+It contains 103 video recordings taken in daylight conditions, comprising 10 actors, mimicking 11 different activities while driving.
+The length of the videos is variable ranging from 5 sec to 15 sec.
+Eleven activities are:
+1. Doze
+2. Call left
+3. Call right
+4. Text right
+5. Text left
+6. Safe driving
+7. Drinking Water
+8. Reaching hand behind
+9. Operating radio
+10. Making hair
+11. Shifting gear

+Sample frames taken from different video clips are shown below:

 <img src="dataset.png" alt="Alt text" title="Sample frames taken from different video clips in our
 dataset">

+Please send a request to humza_naveed@yahoo.com for downloading the dataset.

-Please cite the following article, if you use this dataset.
+Cite the following article, if you use this dataset.
 <br />
 <br />
 ```